What is Diabetic Retinopathy?

 Diabetes has become the health complication that is most commonly diagnosed.
-This is a combination of poor health style choices, genetics, and pre-existing health conditions.
+This is often a combination of poor health style choices, genetics, and pre-existing health conditions.
 Although people have become more aware of diabetes and its detrimental effects on the body, few realize that it can significantly affect the eyes.
 That is why everyone must know how diabetes can affect the eyes and how to minimize the risks.
-Well Heeled looks at this complex topic.
+Well Heeled looks at the question – how can diabetes affect eyes?

 When someone is diagnosed with diabetes, it is common for their doctor to recommend regular visits to an ophthalmologist.
 This is because irregular glucose levels can lead to blurry vision, retinopathy, cataracts, and glaucoma.
 But, shockingly, the most common cause for blindness in people between the ages of 20 and 74 is diabetes.